top of page

 Log Analysis

-- Security Monitoring: Detecting unauthorized access or malicious activities by analyzing security logs.
+Security Monitoring: Detecting unauthorized access or suspicious activities.

-- Compliance: Ensuring adherence to regulatory standards by monitoring access logs and user activities.
+Compliance Auditing: Ensuring adherence to regulatory standards by maintaining and reviewing logs.

 bottom of page